raffahanif/Todolist-Project/README.md

 The application is built as part of the Kiro platform, focusing on clean architecture, scalability, and ease of use.

 🚀 Features
-Create, update, and delete tasks
+1. Create, update, and delete tasks
-Mark tasks as completed
+2. Mark tasks as completed
-Organize tasks effectively
+3. Organize tasks effectively
-Simple and user-friendly interface
+4. Simple and user-friendly interface

 🛠️ Tech Approach
 This project follows:

-Spec-Driven Development: Every feature starts from a clear specification Modular and maintainable structure
+1. Spec-Driven Development: Every feature starts from a clear specification
+2. Modular and maintainable structure
-Clean and readable code practices
+3. Clean and readable code practices

 📌 Purpose
 The main goal of this project is to:
+1. Practice structured development using specifications
+2. Build a functional and scalable TodoList application

-Practice structured development using specifications Build a functional and scalable TodoList application Demonstrate how spec-driven development can improve workflow
+3. Demonstrate how spec-driven development can improve workflow Build a functional and scalable TodoList application Demonstrate how spec-driven development can improve workflow